sanity-io/preview-kit/packages/preview-kit/README.md

 Only the `client` prop is required.
 For debugging you can pass a `logger={console}` prop.

+You can also use the `useIsEnabled` hook to debug wether you have a parent `<LiveQueryProvider />` in your React tree or not.

 ### 3. Making a Remix route conditionally preview draft

 Here's the Remix route we'll be adding live preview of drafts, it's pretty basic: